garrandall/popular-music-data/tracks/jody-jermaine-stewart.md

 Everybody wants (yeah) some of Jody (Yeah, oh, Jody) All the love they can take (Yeah, yeah)
 Everybody wants a piece of Jody
-Wants a taste of the cake (Mmm-hmm, yeah)
+Wants a taste of the cake (Mmm-hm, yeah)
 Everybody wants some of Jody (Jody)
 All the love they can take (Oh...)